google-marketing-solutions/gtm-boilerplate/README.md

-# sGTM Client Workshop Sample Code

-This repo contains the sample code to be used in a client workshop session on Server-Side Google Tag Manager.
+# GTM Boilerplate
+**Kickstart your GTM experiments with this repository**

+This repo contains boilerplate code for working with either a pure Web or Server Google Tag Manager setup, including a demo e-commerce website.
+You'll find the templates to set up GTM Web and Server container, and a demo e-commerce website you can easily run or deploy on a cloud service.

 ## Get Started